PFAS Lawsuit: Latest Updates (2025)

 The largest group alleging chemical exposure is firefighters, airline personnel, and service members whose PFAS exposure arose from Aqueous Film-Forming Foam (AFFF).
 These are the most numerous claims, currently numbering over 9,000.

 However, PFAS risk doesn’t just involve water and firefighting foam.
-Consumers are also realizing the dangers of PFAS in everyday products and suing companies for putting them at risk.
+Consumers are also realizing the dangers of PFAS in everyday products, such as Prime drinks, and suing companies for putting them at risk.

 Bandaid lawsuits started arising earlier this year.
 A study revealed that 65% of bandages tested positive for PFAS.
 Band-Aid, Walmart and CVS brands are among them.
 Corporate defendants so far include Johnson & Johnson and Kenvue Inc.